-Video interviews are becoming a popular recruitment tool across the public and private sector.
+Video interviews are a popular recruitment tool across the public and private sector.
 Creating your CV snapshot can be daunting but practice makes perfect.
 Follow our tips to put your mind at ease and differentiate yourself against the competition.

 - Dress yourself as you would for an interview.
 First impressions are important, so you want to be presented in a way that shows you have put in some effort.